Tony Schiavone

 In 2013, WWE noted that, "At the height of the Monday Night War, veteran broadcaster Tony Schiavone's voice was as vital to the onscreen product of World Championship Wrestling as Jim Ross' Oklahoma growl was to WWE."

 In 2021, Schiavone announced a Kickstarter campaign for a biographical graphic novel titled Butts in Seats: The Tony Schiavone Story.
 Tony Schiavone can be heard on his podcast What Happened When? with Conrad Thompson.

 Early life and education

-Schiavone was born and raised in Craigsville, Virginia, the son of Noah and Rebecca Schiavone.
-He earned a Bachelor of Science degree in communications from James Madison University in 1980.
+Schiavone was born at King's Daughters Hospital in Staunton, Virginia and raised in Craigsville, Virginia, the son of Noah and Rebecca Schiavone.
+He is of Italian descent.
+He graduated from Buffalo Gap High School and earned a Bachelor of Science degree in communications from James Madison University in 1980.